lavawolfiee/ReboundNN/README.md

 # ReboundNN
-Neural network with Q-learning for game "Reobound"
+Neural network with Q-learning for game "Rebound"